 Gambling and online casinos in Papua New Guinea

-Papua New Guinea (PNG) is one of the few countries in Oceania,
+Papua New Guinea (PNG) is one of the few countries in Oceania where gambling is officially permitted and regulated by law.

-and online gambling is actively gaining momentum thanks to the development of digital technologies and mobile Internet.
+Land-based casinos, sports bookmakers and the national lottery operate here, and online gambling is actively gaining momentum thanks to the development of digital technologies and mobile Internet.

-Regulation is carried out through the National Gaming Control Board (NGCB),
+Regulation is carried out through the National Gaming Control Board (NGCB), which sets the rules, licenses operators and monitors business responsibility.

 Historical context

-Gambling appeared in Papua New Guinea in the middle of the 20th century,
+Gambling appeared in Papua New Guinea in the middle of the 20th century, during the period when the country was under Australian rule.

-gambling activities continued to develop under state control.
+After independence in 1975, gambling activities continued to develop under state control.

 The turning point was the creation in 2007

-National Gaming Control Board (NGCB) —- a body responsible for regulating all forms of gambling,
+a body responsible for regulating all types of gambling, including lotteries, casinos and bookmakers.

 Legislation and regulation

-The main legal document is:- Gaming Control Act 2007,
+The main legal document is:- Gaming Control Act 2007, which defines the principles of licensing and taxation.

 - National Gaming Control Board (NGCB) under the Department of the Interior and Justice.